Conservation - Fort Collins - Loveland Water District

 At Fort Collins-Loveland Water District, our utmost commitment has always been to provide customers with high-quality water, and to provide a secure and reliable supply of water to deliver to our customers.
 Water is a precious and limited resource here in Colorado.
 As part of our District’s long-term planning, conservation plays a pivotal role in safeguarding our existing supplies and reducing the volume of our water supply acquisitions for the future.
 We actively encourage customers to familiarize themselves with effective water conservation practices, enabling them to not only conserve water for the future but also to reduce their water bills month-to-month.
 For helpful tips on water conservation and money-saving tips, please see below.

 It’s important to note that while conservation is highly encouraged, it remains voluntary and not mandatory.
 Water use is an individual customer choice, and we respect that.
 Together, we can ensure a sustainable water future for our community.
-To learn more, please read our 2023 Water Efficiency Plan, available here.
-Additionally, the District is constantly looking for ways to improve its use of resources overall.
+To learn more, please read our 2023 Water Efficiency Plan, Additionally, the District is constantly looking for ways to improve its use of resources overall.
 This includes everything from maintaining 95% efficiency in the water system by actively repairing leaks to installing a hydro turbine at Soldier Canyon Filter Plant, enabling the plant to now run nearly carbon neutral.

 Water Conservation